lrhewus/my-first-webpage/README.md

 ## License

-_{If you run into any issues, close your browser and never re-open this again}_
+_If you run into any issues, close your browser and never re-open this again_

 ## Contact Information

-_{You can find me under the Burnside bridge between 4-9pm}_
+_You can find me under the Burnside bridge between 4-9pm_